-GED Testing Service -- Students are pre-tested, using the Test of Adult Basic Education, in an effort to determine specific areas which will require review and work prior to beginning the curriculum.
-GED services are also extended to off-campus sites such as Clayton, New Mexico at the public library.
+GED Testing Service -- Students are pre-tested using the Test of Adult Basic Education, in an effort to determine specific areas which will require review and work prior to beginning the curriculum.
 Upon satisfactory completion of the GED the student is awarded a New Mexico high school diploma.
-Testing is provided monthly in Tucumcari and, as needed, in Clayton.
+Testing is provided monthly in Tucumcari.